 The horse drawn tram that takes visitors from Victor Harbor across to Granite Island is an icon of the town.
-The first ever tram took passengers across in 1894, and while there was for a time a motorised version, the popular horse drawn tram was reinstated in 1986.
-The tram leaves from right at the end of The Causeway and generally there is a tram running about every 45 minutes from 10:30 am until 3:20pm.
+The first ever tram to run across the Victor Harbor tramway took passengers across in 1894.
+In later years there was for a time a motorised version of the tram, but the popular horse drawn tram was reinstated in 1986.
+The tram leaves from right at the end of the Causeway and generally there is a tram running about every 45 minutes from 10:30 am until 3:20pm.

 I recommend keeping an eye on their Facebook page as with the weather, new Causeway build and covid, there are often changes in times and availability.